LaurenSon88/Data-Exploration/README.md

 # Data-Exploration
-The following is a compilation of SQL queries takening from Serious SQL https://www.datawithdanny.com/courses/serious-sql This is to show my understanding of SQL
+The following is a compilation of SQL queries takening from [Serious SQL](https://www.datawithdanny.com/courses/serious-sql)

+This is to show my understanding of SQL

 ## Select and Sort
 SELECT statement and ORDER BY clause

 Select all columns:        SELECT *

 OR

 Select specific columns:   SELECT column_name_1, column_name_2...

-Where is the data?:      FROM schema_name.table_name In what order:           ORDER BY column_name_1, column_name_2...
+Where is the data?
+FROM schema_name.table_name

+In what order:             ORDER BY column_name_1, column_name_2...

 How many records?
 LIMIT number

 1. What is the name of the category with the highest category_id in the dvd_rentals.category table?
 ```sql